The Quality Life Jungle of Human Individual Differences

 Regulation of Ownership and use of Space and Planetary Bodies

-All for-profit corporations should develop social enterprise projects designed to reduce the political and socioeconomic effects of hierarchy, economic inequality and inequities in health, happiness and longevity.
+All for-profit corporations should develop social enterprise projects designed to reduce the political and economic effects of hierarchy– socio-economic inequality and inequities in health, happiness and longevity.

 In addition, we endorse an editorial in Nature March 2022 on climate change.